-Note: This parameter appears only when adding or editing a station if the Type is set to Admin Web Interface, Admin Phone, IP Phone, Analog Phone, and Mobile this station.
+Note: This parameter appears only when adding or editing a station if the Type is set to Admin Web Interface, Admin Phone, IP Phone, Analog Phone, and Mobile Device.

+Displays either Fixed or Default, depending on whether you can change the zone for announcements created by this station.
 If set to Fixed, the zone used to play announcements will always be the zone number provided for Announcement Zone and cannot be changed.
 If set to Default, the Announcement Zone value is used as the default zone, but you can set an announcement to play to another zone.